takodan/2024_Google_Python_Recap/README.md

-# GooglePythonRecap24
+# 2024_Google_Python
-Here is a quick recap of what I learned from the "Google IT Automation with Python" course on Coursera.
+Here is a recap of what I learned from the "Google IT Automation with Python" course on Coursera.